It’s really discouraging to see your aquarium efforts go to waste because of a single parasitic outbreak.

 “There are only 4 known methods to treat Ich and they all require a separate hospital fish tank…”.

 Needless to say, people tend to mistake the word “treatment” with the word “eradication”.

 In most cases, when we get sick, we actually treat the symptoms and let our bodies deal with the disease.

-By now, you should already know that a healthy non-stressed fish will be able to fight 95% of diseases with its natural built-in immune system.
+At this point, you should know that a healthy, non-stressed fish will be able to fight 95% of diseases with its natural, built-in immune system.